RITESHMOHAPATRA/Programs/README.md

 #### 3. Longest Increasing Subsequence -
           Find the length of the subsequence which is in increasing order in an array.

+#### 4. Min Cost Path -
+          Find the minimum cost to reach from one cell to another where each cell represents the cost of traversing through that list.